playarising/arising/docs/base/BaseGadgetToken.md

 function mint(uint256 _amount) public
 ```

-Creates tokens to the {msg.sender} by charging the total amount of tokens.
+Creates tokens to the `msg.sender` by charging the total amount of tokens.

 Requirements: